 The five elements are an archetypal and multivalent paradigm, and must therefore be understood at physical, energetic, and psychological levels (or the body-mind-spirit).
 The purpose of a Traditional Consultation is to perceive the causative factor, the single element that is the root-cause of the imbalance.
 Using the five-element model of diagnosis, it becomes possible to see that a symptom is not necessarily a direct reflection of its cause.
 A person can show symptoms in the mode of any of the five elements, because the causative factor will disturb the health of the entire elemental cycle.
 Thus, the ascertaining of the causative factor is the purpose of a Traditional Consultation.
 The practitioner must also determine on which level (body, mind, or spirit) the causative factor is most prominent and to treat accordingly.

 A Traditional Consultation consists of three parts: inquiry, observation, and palpation.
 The consultation begins with an interview (or inquiry) into your chief complaint, medical history, dietary and lifestyle patterns, and astrological birth chart among several other factors that allow me to understand the patient and the causative factor of illness.
-After the interview, I will conduct a physical examination (palpation), which is the palpation phase of traditional diagnosis, including:
+After the interview, I will conduct a physical examination (palpation), including: